upsidedownlabs/upsidedownlabs.github.io/software/chords/chords-python/index.rst

 --------------------

 - Applies a low-pass Butterworth filter to remove high-frequency noise from the ECG signal.
-- Ensures clean and accurate R-peak detection.
+- Helps in enhancing signal clarity, which can assist in identifying R-peaks.

 Running the Application
 =======================

-To run the Heart Rate with ECG application, execute the following command in a terminal:
+To run the ECG with Heart Rate application, execute the following command in a terminal:

 .. code-block:: python

    python heartbeat_ecg.py

+A GUI window will appear, displaying the real-time ECG signal along with the calculated heart rate.

 .. figure:: ./media/heartbeat_ecg.*
     :align: center